maheshmeleti/param-brushstroke/README.md

   Your browser does not support the video tag.
 </video>

-This video demonstrates the application of the brush stroke parameterized style transfer technique on a sample video.
-The transformation showcases the effectiveness of the algorithm in maintaining high-quality artistic effects.
+ video demonstrates the application of the parameterized brush strokes optimizatoin using content and  style transfer .

 ### Image Results